FusionAuth/fusionauth-site/site/_posts/2021-01-13-why-outsource-auth.md

 You also know that these aren't decisions that you can only make once -- you have to keep reevaluating based on environment changes and the needs of new products.

 Authentication is one of those components that you deal with all the time.
-Auth is a necessary part of any web-based software product, but how you implement auth is not necessarily always the same.
+Auth is a necessary part of any software product, but how you implement auth is not necessarily always the same.
 Careful consideration is needed, because your decision to outsource will not only impact speed of development, but also long-term product maintenance -- you don't want to slow down time to market because you re-implemented an entire auth system unnecessarily, but you also don't want to use an auth system that is going to cause problems down the road.

 So what are the primary considerations when making your decision?